TypeStrong/tsify/README.md

 # Changelog

+* 0.15.4 - Fixed some compilation failures introduced by v0.14.3.
 * 0.15.3 - Added support for the `--global` flag to use **tsify** as a global transform.
 * 0.15.2 - Added support for the `files` property of `tsconfig.json`.
 * 0.15.1 - Added support for `--project` flag to use a custom location for `tsconfig.json`.